zhenmang/day-day-up/layout/smart-rem.md

 ### smart-rem

-​	**smart-rem is library for automatic REM calculation, it's suitable for browser environment, vue frame, react frame, angular frame, nuxt frame, next frame.List the usages as follows.**

 # Usage

-**smart-rem is suitable for browser environment, vue frame, react frame, angular frame, nuxt frame, next frame.List the usages as follows.**
+​		**smart-rem is a library for automatic REM calculation, it's suitable for Script Tag, Vue Frameworks, React Frameworks, Angular Frameworks, Nuxt Frameworks, Next Frameworks.List the usages as follows.**

-### 1.browser
+### 1.Script Tag

 **Step one:**